 Most of June - Holland Festival showcases cutting-edge performances for 30 enthralling days.

-12-14 June - Visit some of the city’s enchanting private gardens as part of Open Garden Day.
+17-19 June (TBC) - Visit some of the city’s enchanting private gardens as part of Open Garden Day.

 Get the party started in July.
 Summer is in full throttle with vibrant festivals for everyone taking place across town.

-11 July to 2 August - Kwaku in Zuidoost brings colour and frivolity to Nelson Mandela Park.
+July to August (TBC) - Kwaku in Zuidoost brings colour and frivolity to Nelson Mandela Park.

-31 July to 4 August - Is electronica or hip-hop, grime and R&B more your thing?
+5-7 August (TBC) - Is electronica or hip-hop, grime and R&B more your thing?
 Take in techno and dance acts at Dekmantel.

-28-30 August - Uitmarkt, a festival that launches the city’s premier museums, theatres and music venues’ new cultural programme.
+August (TBC) - Uitmarkt, a festival that launches the city’s premier museums, theatres and music venues’ new cultural programme.